angelalberici/mulesoft-chargeback/README.md

   Let's get Started !!!!

 ### Step 1: Use Case for Prototype
-  Let's take a fictitious use where we have two clients or groups in a company, Ecommerce and Mobile calling building apps to submit/get an order to/from a common backend system (eg. SAP or OMS) .
+  Let's take a fictitious use where we have two clients or groups in a company, Ecommerce and Mobile apps call respective experience api in mulesoft platform to submit/get an order to/from a common backend system (eg. SAP or OMS) .
 Mobile App calls Mobile Order EAPI ( Experience API ) and Ecommerce App calls Ecom Order EAPI (Experience API) to submit/get or perform crud operations.
 Each of experience API in turn calls common Order SAPI (system API) to perform respective crud operation

 ![](https://github.com/nikhilgauba/mulesoft-chargeback/blob/main/UseCase.png)